Education Secretary FE speech with Social Market Foundation

-In a virtual speech hosted by the Social Market Foundation, the Education Secretary set outs his bold plans on how Further Education will level up the nation.
+#FEreform - In a virtual speech hosted by the @SMFthinktank, the Education Secretary @GavinWilliamson set outs his bold plans on how Further Education will #LevelUp the nation:

 Hello.
 It is a great pleasure to be here with you today and I’d like to thank not only the Social Market Foundation for hosting this, but also you for joining me.